 - 1. GFM has a designated waiting area with its own entrance for patients who are ill to minimize the risk of spread of infection.
 Our usual waiting room as one enters the front door is designated for routine appointments and those who are feeling well.

-- 2. Chairs have been removed from our waiting rooms to allow for 6-foot distancing for patients waiting to be seen.
+- 2. Chairs have been designated in our waiting rooms to allow for 6-foot distancing for patients waiting to be seen.

 - 3. Tape markings have been laid on the floor at the receptionist window to encourage patients to maintain 6-foot distancing while waiting to check in or check out.